IacopoC/quotes-project/README.md

 ### Quotes Project - Ozymandias

-Quotes from Ozymandias is a project about the famous poem of Shelley, linked to places where I remember the poem.
+Quotes from Ozymandias is a project about the famous poem of Shelley, linked to places where I remember the poem and music I listened to during this period.

 ### Features
 - Quotes from Ozymandias